 How to Write a Podcast Script

-4 hours ago Kasturi Jha
+1 month ago Kasturi Jha

 So, you’ve decided to start your own show or level up your current episodes—but the thought of sitting down to write something structured makes you stare at a blinking cursor for 20 minutes.
 You're not alone.